Shirley Mills: Biography

 She stopped making films in her early twenties but was later a pioneer in selling data-processing services in the 1960s, becoming the first female president of the Data Processing Management Association in Los Angeles and later vice president of marketing and public relations for Management Applied Programming, a major data processing center, for which she started a division for nonprofit organizations.

 Hanson also launched her own wedding planning company, A Party for All Seasons.

-Mills married Mel Hanson, a minister, in 1977 who died in 1994; they had no children.
+Mills married Mel Hanson, a minister, in 1977 who died 18 years later; they had no children.